-For organizations collecting and handling the data, consumer information is a rich source of competitive advantage.
+For organisations collecting and handling the data, consumer information is a rich source of competitive advantage.
 But it can also be a substantial risk if they lose or abuse it.
 There are heavy regulatory and legal consequences if they do not safeguard it properly, and punitive reputational consequences if mistreatment undermines customer confidence.

 While over half of all participants were happy to share basic personal data about gender, education and ethnicity online, 55% had let worries about privacy stop them from buying something online.
 Consumers in most countries considered control over privacy to be more important than convenience, and there was general unease with online shopping data being sold to third parties.

 More than two-thirds of people were uncomfortable with smartphone and tablet apps using their personal data, and high numbers of respondents felt that social media sites and gaming and entertainment companies asked for unjustified levels of personal information.

 |“Misjudging consumer attitudes threatens mass switch-offs from consumers who feel their privacy is being violated"|